-- □ Use windows to view files. - □ Use the mouse to select buttons, menus, and model elements. - □ Run programs like SolidWorks mechanical design software. - □ Find, open, and work with files. - □ Create, save, and copy files. - □ SolidWorks runs on the Microsoft Windows graphical user interface. - □ Click I start, Search to find files or folders. - □ The mouse lets you move around the interface. - □ The quickest way to open a file is to double-click on it. - □ Saving a file preserves the changes that you have made to it. - □ SolidWorks windows display graphic and non-graphic model data. - □ Toolbars display frequently used commands.
+- □ Use windows to view files. - □ Use the mouse to select buttons, menus, and model elements. - □ Run programs like SolidWorks mechanical design software. - □ Find, open, and work with files. - □ Create, save, and copy files. - □ SolidWorks runs on the Microsoft Windows graphical user interface. - □ The mouse lets you move around the interface. - □ The quickest way to open a file is to double-click on it. - □ Saving a file preserves the changes that you have made to it. - □ SolidWorks windows display graphic and non-graphic model data. - □ Toolbars display frequently used commands.